rcalixte/wayland-book/src/seat/pointer.md

 </event>
 ```

-The axis_source event tells you what kind of axis was actuated - a scroll wheel,
+The axis_source event tells you what kind of axis was actuated &mdash; a scroll
-or a finger on a touchpad, tilting a rocker to the side, or something more
+wheel, or a finger on a touchpad, tilting a rocker to the side, or something
-novel.
+more novel.
 This event is simple, but the remainder are less so:

 ```xml
 <event name="axis_stop" since="5">